gotchoices/MyCHIPs/doc/Project/MyCHIPs_Mobile.md

   - Modify the credit amount offered to the other user.
   - Modify the selected tally contract.
   - Modify other tally credit parameters as per the system documentation.
-- Pay
+- Pay (CHIP symbol with outbound arrow)
   This button merely brings up a screen instructing the user how to actually pay: by selecting a partner from the balance sheet and then selecting Pay, or by scanning a payment address of a partner or remote peer user.
   [CHIP addresses](/doc/learn-users.md#chip-addresses)
   are long and cumbersome so there will be no way provided to type them in.
-- Request
+- Request (Question mark with inbound arrow)
   Similarly, this button instructs the user to start by selecting a partner or scanning a peer CHIP address QR code.
-- Settings
+- Settings (Gear Wheel)
   - Profile/certificate
     Each user will need to establish his own certificate.
     This includes his name, address and other identifying information as